Treatments for Stubborn Rheumatoid Arthritis

 Biologics are genetically engineered from a living organism, such as a virus, gene or protein.
 They’re designed to prompt the body’s natural response to fight infection, inflammation and disease.
 Biologics target and block specific proteins, cells and pathways that cause the painful symptoms and damaging inflammation of rheumatoid arthritis.

 Biologics are a newer class of DMARDs that includes abatacept (Orencia), anakinra (Kineret), adalimumab (Humira), etanercept (Enbrel), golimumab (Simponi), infliximab (Remicade), rituximab (Rituxan), certolizumab (Cimzia), and tocilizumab (Actemra).
-Also included under this classification is a synthetic DMARD called tofacitinib (Xeljanz).
+These drugs are administered by injection or IV infusion.
+Also included under this classification is a synthetic DMARD taken orally called tofacitinib (Xeljanz).

 Side Effects of Biologics